ODBC from C tutorial part 2 — fetching results

 &type, 0, indicator3 );

-Notice that the indicator variables also become an array, in this case, of SQLLEN values.
-After the fetch, each element will contain the length of the data, or SQL_NULL_DATA if the column is NULL.
+Notice that the indicator variables also become an array of SQLLEN values.
+After the fetch, each element will contain the length of the data, or SQL_NULL_DATA if the column is null.

 SQLExtendedFetch